-As we pull out into traffic, I train my eyes on the road ahead of us, unable to think of a single word that I can say out loud.
+As Jacob pulls out into traffic, I train my eyes on the road ahead of us, unable to think of a single word that I can say out loud.
 Usually we have a million things to talk about, but I'm finding it harder and harder to be friends; it feels disingenuous, a masquerade, when there's so much more that I want.
 So instead I keep looking silently out the window, and keep it all inside.

 "It's not happening, I'm moving into the city."

-"Have you talked to your brother?"
+"Have you talked to him?"

-"Nothing, we should go."
+"Nothing."
 He tosses some bills down on the bar.
 "I have to swing by my place to talk to him, want to come?"

 The house is mostly dark when we arrive.
 Jacob goes to see if he can find Derrick in his room, while I walk through the kitchen, flicking on a few lights along the way.
 I open the French doors to the backyard and step outside, my eyes taking a minute to adjust to the dim light of dusk.
 The glow from the windows and the flickering pool are the only illumination as I walk along the deck, and I'm right at the edge before I notice Derrick in the water.
 It takes me another moment to register that he's not swimming, his body swaying gently, the blue lights refracting his shadow against the side of the pool.
 My mind refuses to process the unnatural way his form is floating, limp and lifeless.

 I try to call Jacob to come outside but I can't speak, frozen to the concrete where I stand.
 I stagger to the side when he runs past me and jumps into the water, I can hear him but can't make out the words over the rushing in my ears.
 I feel numb.
 Derrick is flung out on the tile next to the pool, Jacob yelling at him and shaking him.
 Derrick's arms hang by his sides and his legs aren't moving at all.
 One of his pockets has come inside out, I want to put it back in.
 I wonder, as if from a distance, what he was doing swimming in his clothes.